-The history of teaching can be traced all the way back to 561 BC where Confucius imparted his knowledgewhich is still valid and used in the world today.
-The job of a teacher can feel very unappreciated, yet the impact that one individual can make on a person can change a life for the negative or positive.
-This statement could hold more weight when you realize that 7.1 million students in the United States alone require some form of special education services, like students with Attention Deficit Hyperactivity Disorder (ADHD) and/or Autism Spectrum Disorder (ASD).
+The history of teaching can be traced back to 561 BC, when Confucius imparted his knowledge which is still valid and used today.
+A teacher’s job can feel very unappreciated, yet the impact that one individual can make on a person can change a life for the negative or positive.
+This statement could hold more weight when you realize that 7.1 million students in the United States require special education services, like students with Attention Deficit Hyperactivity Disorder (ADHD) and/or Autism Spectrum Disorder (ASD).

 - Utilize and take advantage of the classroom accommodations offered

 Dr. Russell A. Barkley has been deeply involved in the research of psychology since 1973 and is considered an expert on ADHD as he has devoted his career to its study and the study of other related childhood deficiencies.
-Dr. Barkley deeply believes that the best way to provide clear and concise instruction to a child in a learning environment is by ensuring that you are utilizing the tools offered through classroom accommodations.
-This aids in allowing the teacher to remove everyday interruptions and provide a child with a learning disability, like ADHD, the key to educational success.
+Dr. Barkley profoundly believes that the best way to provide clear and concise instruction to a child in a learning environment is by ensuring that you are utilizing the tools offered through classroom accommodations.
+This aids in allowing the teacher to remove everyday interruptions and provide a child with a learning disability, like ADHD, with the key to educational success.

-- Stay organized and prioritize tasks
+- Stay organized and prioritize tasks.

-ADHD and other diagnoses like it impair neural circuits that typically operates memory, focus and action.
-As an instructor of a child with ADHD and/or ASD it is of the utmost importance that they possess the ability to help and enforce organization on that student, as well as the student’s family.
+ADHD and other diagnoses like it impair neural circuits that typically operate memory, focus, and action.
+As an instructor of a child with ADHD and/or ASD, it is of the utmost importance that they possess the ability to help and enforce organization on that student and the student’s family.
 This helps to reduce chaos and increase the potential for educational success.
-For more information about Dr. Brown and the services that he offers at his clinic, visit the Brown ADHD Clinic’s website.
+For more information about Dr. Brown and his services at his clinic, visit the Brown ADHD Clinic’s website.

 - Encourage Special Interests

-With over 15 years of experience working with children diagnosed with ASD and ADHD, he stress flexibility and giving the child time and space to discover their interests and desires.
-Learning and understanding the student further assists in allowing the teacher and family the opportunity to find out what drives the child, building their confidence and reducing their anxieties.
+With over 15 years of experience working with children diagnosed with ASD and ADHD, he stresses flexibility and giving the children time and space to discover their interests and desires.
+Further, he discusses learning and understanding the students, allowing the teacher and family the opportunity to find out what drives the child, building their confidence and reducing their anxieties.

 Becoming a teacher needs to be more than just qualifications.
-Passion and intent hold such importance for an educator help to instill focus on the future.
+Passion and intent are essential for an educator to help instill a focus on the future.
 For a child with a learning disability, it can be difficult to see where their future may lie.
-Yet, this can be overcome with right understanding and assistance from the right people.Tags: ADHD, ASD, CLASSROOM ACCOMODATIONS, ORGANIZATION, SKILLS, SPECIAL INTERESTS, TEACHING
+Yet, anyone can overcome this with the proper understanding and assistance from the right people.